Who wants to be a millionaire?

 - Create a system for tracking your progress

 - Find masterminds and mentors to guide you on your journey

 - Build and maintain momentum by leveraging past successes

-Follow Pat’s 6-step formula, put yourself on the track towards your long-term real estate goal, and ultimately achieve financial independence.
+Follow Pat’s 6-step money-making strategy, put yourself on the track towards your long-term real estate goal, and ultimately achieve financial independence.